Kay9Man/Neural_Networks_R/README.md

          - qqplot, caret ( both available through CRAN ) for plotting outputs, decision boundaries
          - No libraries needed for running the training/prediction algorithms using the implemented Neural Net

-      - Simply Run TestScript.R to use the neural network, it has already been set up to generate a spiral train and test data set of 4 classes, all that needs to be changed is the parameters of the neural network : learning rate, nodes in hidden layers (minimum 1 hidden layer), regularization factor and epochs (training iterations)
+      - Simply Run TestScript.R to use the neural network, it has already been set up to generate a spiral train and test data set of 4 classes, all that needs to be <b> changed </b> is the parameters of the neural network : learning rate, nodes in hidden layers (minimum 1 hidden layer), regularization factor and epochs (training iterations)